ls1intum/thesis-template-typst/chapters/02/main.typ

 = Background <bg>

-#rect(
+// #rect(
-  width: 100%,
+//   width: 100%,
-  radius: 10%,
+//   radius: 10%,
-  stroke: 0.5pt,
+//   stroke: 0.5pt,
-  fill: yellow,
+//   fill: yellow,
-)[
+// )[
-  Note: Describe each proven technology / concept shortly that is important to understand your thesis.
+//   Note: Describe each proven technology / concept shortly that is important to understand your thesis.
 Point out why it is interesting for your thesis.
 Make sure to incorporate references to important literature here.
-]
+// ]
+We look at four areas that help to understand the changes we intend for the iOS app's communication feature.
+In @bg-interface-design, @bg-usability, and @bg-gestalt, we see the communication feature through the eyes of its appearance.
+In @bg-websockets, we give a reason, why the communication feature engages with a WebSocket interface, in addition to an HTTP interface.

-== Interface Design
+== Interface Design <bg-interface-design>

 Jenifer Tidwell presents a comprehensive list of well-known interface patterns in her book _Designing Interfaces_
 @tidwell2011DI.